ehmughn/it-archives/README.md

 ## Overview

-IT Archives is a React-based web application designed to display IT-related courses that I took.
+IT Archives is my personal archive on the courses I took.
+Lessons in this app does not reflect on what I learned or what you should learn.

 ## Deployment